zeroc-ice/ice-demos/cpp11/Ice/uwp/hello/client/README.md

 the client proxy and the delay slider to set a delayed response in the server to cause a timeout.

-You will notice that two "Hello World!" messages will be printed by the server in this case.
-This is because the sayHello method is marked as idempotent in the Slice, meaning that Ice does not need to follow the at-most-once retry semantics.

 See the manual for more information about retry behavior.

 ### IceDiscovery